 When I say "questionable cash flow sources," I mean items such as changes in taxes payable, tax benefits from stock options, and asset sales, among others.
 That's not to say that companies booking these as sources of cash flow are weak, or are engaging in any sort of wrongdoing, or that everything that comes up questionable in my graph is automatically bad news.
 But whenever a company is getting more than, say, 10% of its cash from operations from these dubious sources, investors ought to make sure to refer to the filings and dig in.

-With 20.6% of operating cash flow coming from questionable sources, TrueBlue investors should take a closer look at the underlying numbers.
-Within the questionable cash flow figure plotted in the TTM period above, stock-based compensation and related tax benefits provided the biggest boost, at 14.3% of cash flow from operations.
-Overall, the biggest drag on FCF came from changes in accounts receivable, which represented 47.7% of cash from operations.
+With 30.2% of operating cash flow coming from questionable sources, TrueBlue investors should take a closer look at the underlying numbers.
+Within the questionable cash flow figure plotted in the TTM period above, stock-based compensation and related tax benefits provided the biggest boost, at 17.2% of cash flow from operations.
+Overall, the biggest drag on FCF came from capital expenditures, which consumed 36.9% of cash from operations.

 A Foolish final thought